Vladimir Medinsky: Dissertations and accusation of plagiarism

 On 23 May 2014, the Dissernet community, an informal group of academics and journalists concerned with dissertation plagiarism, declared to have found plagiarism in two previous dissertations by Medinsky, of 1997 and 1999.
-According to Dissernet's expertise, in the first thesis 87 pages out of 120 have been borrowed from the thesis of Medinsky's scientific advisor S. A. Proskurin.
+According to Dissernet's expertise, in the first thesis 87 pages out of 120 have been borrowed from the thesis of Medinsky's doctoral advisor Professor Sergey Proskurin.
 In the second thesis, 21 pages textually coincide with other people's works.

 On 3 October 2017 the top Russian academic council recommended revoking Medinsky's 2011 doctorate.
 However, on 20 October 2017 a committee of a government agency that oversees the awarding of higher academic degrees ruled in the minister's favour by 16 to 6.

 Views

 Vladimir Medinsky has been described as a "nationalist enamoured of classicism and traditional values".

 Medinsky supports the removal of Vladimir Lenin's body from Lenin's Mausoleum to bury it.

 Medinsky believes that statues of Joseph Stalin should be erected in places where the majority of local people are in favour.

 In 2013, Medinsky's Culture Ministry proposed an updated cultural policy blueprint.
 Calling for "a rejection of the principles of tolerance and multiculturalism", it emphasizes Russian "traditional values" and cautions against "pseudo-art" that may be at variance with those values.

 In 2015, Medinsky called for the creation of a Russian "patriotic Internet" to combat Western ideas, adding that those who are against Russia are against the truth.

+Under the initiative of the Russian Military-Historical Society chaired by Medinsky, several commemorative projects were implemented.
+In 2015, Moscow's "Ulitsa Podbelskogo" metro station was renamed "Bulvar Rokossovskogo", accompanied by the installation of an equestrian monument to Marshal Konstantin Rokossovsky.
+In 2018, a Moscow street was named after Alexander Pechersky, the organizer of the Sobibor extermination camp uprising.
+Through Medinsky's efforts, Pechersky was posthumously awarded the Order of Courage.

+Medinsky called President Putin "an absolute genius of modern Realpolitik".

-In 2019, Medinsky called the Chernobyl series “masterfully made” and “filmed with great respect for ordinary people”.
+In 2019, Medinsky called the Chernobyl series "masterfully made" and "filmed with great respect for ordinary people".
 Medinsky's father was one of the Chernobyl liquidators.

-During the 2022 Russian invasion of Ukraine, Medinsky stated that “We stand for peace”.
+Shortly after the start of the 2022 Russian invasion of Ukraine, Medinsky claimed that "We stand for peace".